esuriddick/Programming/Python/Local_LLM/README.md

 # Purpose of this program
-Allow you to make use of Large Language Models for private and/or work related purposes.
+Allow you to make use of Large Language Models (LLMs) for private and/or work related purposes.
 The only time this script ever requires Internet is at first launch, when it creates a folder to store all the models required to run properly.
 Other than the LLM itself, the other two models that it will download is a Tokenizer ("gpt2") and a sentence-transformers model ("all-MiniLM-L6-v2").

 # Large Language Model
 The script makes use of GPT4All ecosystem, meaning that you can make use of all of the models provided in their <a href = "https://gpt4all.io/index.html">page</a>.
 These models should be able to perform in your work PC/laptop, and they only make use of your CPU.
 By default, the model that the script uses is WizardLM-7B (trained by Microsoft and Peking University), but you can change the model that you want to use by changing the variable _model_name_.